Norman Matloff's MPICH/MPICH2 MPI Tutorial

 Output

-Note carefully that all the output from printf() will be collected and printed at whichever machine you started it.
+Note carefully that all the output from printf() and the like will be collected and printed at whichever machine you started it.
 These may be interspersed together from different nodes, making your output difficult or impossible to read.
 (Note: This interspersing of printf() outputs is quite common in parallel systems.)

 Debugging: